Image source:

 Exports and Imports

-South Africa is actively engaged in international dairy trade.
-While there has been a recent 11.0% decline in skimmed milk powder (SMP) exports due to reduced demand from regions like China, the Middle East, and Asia, exports of other dairy products remain robust.
-On the import side, South Africa brings in about 20,000 tons of specialty cheeses, butter, and yogurt annually to fulfill domestic demands.
+South Africa engages actively in the international dairy trade.
+Despite a recent 11.0% decline in skimmed milk powder (SMP) exports due to reduced demand from regions like China, the Middle East, and Asia, exports of other dairy products remain robust.
+On the import side, South Africa brings in around 20,000 tons of specialty cheeses, butter, and yogurt annually to satisfy domestic consumption.

 Significant Events in the Dairy Industry